Web Usage Mining

-AWLH (AxIS Web Log Preprocessing and Data Stream extraction) for Web Usage Mining (WUM) is issued from AxISlogminer preprocessing software which implements the mult-site log preprocessing methodology developed by D. Tanasa in his thesis for Web Usage Mining (WUM).
+AWLH (AxIS Web Log House) for Web Usage Mining (WUM) is issued from AxISlogminersoftware which implements the mult-site log preprocessing methodology and extrcation of sequential pattern with low support developed by D. Tanasa in his thesis for Web Usage Mining (WUM).
 In the context of the Eiffel project (2008-2009), we isolated and redesigned the core of AxISlogMiner preprocessing tool (we called it AWLH) composed of a set of tools for pre-processing web log files.
-AWLH can extract and structure log files from several Web servers using different input format.
-The web log files are cleaned as usually before to be used by data mining methods, as they contain many noisy entries (for example, robots bring a lot of noise in the analysis of user behaviour then it is important in this case to identify robot requests).
+The web log files are cleaned before to be used by data mining methods, as they contain many noisy entries (for example, robots requests).
 The data are stored within a database whose model has been improved.

 An additionnal tool has been developped for capturing user actions in real time based on an open source project called "OpenSymphony ClickStream".
 An extension version of AWLH called AWLH-Debate has been developed for recording and structuring data issued from annotated documents inside discussion forums.

 Participants : Yves Lechevallier [correspondant] , Brigitte Trousse, Mohamed Gaieb, Yves Lechevallier [correspondant] .

 ATWUEDA for Web Usage Evolving Data Analysis was developed by A. Da Silva in her thesis under the supervision of Y. Lechevallier.
 This tool was developed in Java and uses the JRI library in order to allow the application of R which is a programming language and software environment for statistical computing functions in the Java environment.